Skip To Main Content

 Shawn Sears

 Shawn loves Helios School and its mission!
-He co-founded his own educational organization, Vida Verde, also for a special population, with his wife Laura in 2001.
-He still works there today as Executive Director also serves on the board and works directly with many schools across the Bay.
-Shawn hopes to bring these experiences in nonprofit management/governance and communication clarity as well as his delight for children and their potential to his service on the board.
+He and his wife Laura co-founded an educational organization in 2001, Vida Verde, also for a special population.
+He still works there today as Executive Director, serves on their board, and works directly with many schools across the Bay.
+Shawn brings these experiences in nonprofit management/governance and communication clarity, as well as his delight for children and their potential to his service on the board.

 Rob Zehner

 Rob and his wife Kristine have been members of the Helios community since their oldest child joined the school in 2014.
-Rob is a regular participant in parent workdays; among other hands-on contributions, he designed and installed the climbing wall in the Hummingbirds play area.
-He also enjoys chaperoning on school camping trips and helping out in iLab.
-In his professional life, Rob is a director of product development at Amazon's Sunnyvale campus.
+Rob and his family have been active members of the Helios community for a decade, and both children are now proud Helios alumni!
+In addition to serving on the Board, Rob has enjoyed chaperoning on many Helios camping trips, volunteering in the iLab, judging speech and debate tournaments, and completing a variety of construction and beautification projects in and around the school.
+In his professional life, Rob is currently the Vice President of Engineering at Coco Robotics, a start-up developing autonomous robots for last-mile delivery.
 Rob earned his doctoral degree in physical chemistry from The University of Chicago after completing his undergraduate studies at the University of Richmond.